mallochio/mallochio.github.io/_pages/teaching.md

 2. <ins>Generating post-hoc explanations for neural networks through concept mapping.</ins>

     Here's a [link](https://siddharth.ai/assets/pdf/Concept-mapping.pdf) to the slides I used for my presentation at the Benelux AI conference (BNAIC), 2018.
-The topic was on concept-mapping, a technique I invented that creates linear maps between feature layers of neural networks and interpretable knowledge comprised on input features.
+The topic was on concept-mapping, a technique I created that constructs mappings between feature layers of neural networks and interpretable knowledge comprised on input features.

-3. <ins>Creating</ins> Struc2vec - Learning Node Representations from Structural Identity
+3. <ins>Struc2vec - Learning Node Representations from Structural Identity </ins>

     Here's a [link](https://siddharth.ai/assets/pdf/struc2vec.pdf) to slides I used for a presentation I gave at a machine learning meetup in the Netherlands, on the topic of struc2vec, a node embedding technique that takes into account the structural identity of nodes.

 4. <ins>Computational intelligence</ins>

     I also was the teaching assistant for a year for `TI2736A Computational intelligence', a course at TU Delft.
 I helped in designing and grading assignments, and helped students with their lab work.